 As already said, Tyrol is truly a place for families, so you can find plenty of easy walking paths and family-friendly hikes.
 Often, there are all kinds of games and activities to keep the kids busy and interested along the way.
 It’s a perfect way to discover the beautiful mountain scenery of Tirol with your family.

-We did two such hikes in Tyrol, both in St. Anton Am Arlberg region.
+We did several such hikes in Tyrol.
+Two of them in St. Anton Am Arlberg region.
 The first one was a visit to Verwall Valley (Verwalltal) – a recently opened mountain valley with walking and biking paths, a lake, suspension bridge, playgrounds, and lots of stories and activities for kids along the way.

 There is a free shuttle bus running in the valley, so you can drive one way and walk the other.
 The road is also accessible to bikes and strollers.